Fabric Engine

 Every analysis project starts with the same labor: download, reproject, resample, align, correct, clip.
 Done manually this takes days.[1]USGS: The Value of Data ManagementMichener (2015): "80% of a scientist's effort is spent discovering, acquiring, documenting, transforming, and integrating data...
 20% is devoted to analysis, visualization, and new discoveries."usgs.gov ↗ Done with one-off scripts it works once, then breaks silently when the upstream data format changes.

-Fabric Engine encodes the harmonization knowledge as a declarative pipeline.
+Fabric Engine encodes the harmonization knowledge as a repeatable pipeline.
 Define your study area and data sources in a Pattern.
-Engine resolves all cross-sensor inconsistencies, runs each step in an isolated Docker container, and writes analysis-ready outputs with a full manifest of exactly what was processed, when, and how.
+Engine resolves the cross-sensor inconsistencies, runs each step in isolation, and writes analysis-ready outputs with a full record of exactly what was processed, when, and how.

 Same input.